harvard-edtech/caccl/README.md

 import { getAPI } from 'caccl/server';
 ```

-From within a route, call `getAPI` with the express `req` instance:
+From within a route, call `getAPI` with the express `req` instance to get an instance of the api:

 ```ts
 const api = await getAPI({